Rule #211: Cutting carbs does not mean cutting flavor.

 Preheat the oven to 400.

-Wrap an entire head of garlic in foil, place on a baking sheet, and bake at 400 for 30 minutes.
-Allow to cool so you can handle it.
+Cut off the top half of the head of garlic.
+Wrap the cut garlic head in foil (whole).
+Place directly on baking rack and bake at 400 for 30 minutes.
+Allow to cool slightly.

-In a food processor, blend together the cauliflower, ricotta, melted butter, Greek yogurt, and S&P. Squeeze in each of the roasted garlic cloves, discarding the skins.
+In a food processor (be sure to allow the heat to vent if the cauliflower are still hot), blend together the cauliflower, ricotta, melted butter, Greek yogurt, and S&P. Squeeze in the roasted garlic cloves, discarding the skins.
 Blend until desired consistency is reached.

 This recipe makes 3 good-sized servings at only 110 calories each!